Laughter and Novelty

 We also hear from academic and record collector Peter Adamson, and music manager/author Simon Napier-Bell.
 The early recordings are courtesy of the EMI Archive Trust.

-A Sue Clark production for BBC Radio 4.
+A Sue Clark production for BBC Radio 4 first broadcast in November 2015.